It’s a term you hear more of these days, more so in the west. Or more accurately – in the USA.

 Or how this paints “the wrong image of Men” because of the so-called damage it does to teenagers and our society?

 And that’s the problem I see on the internet.
 More so Twitter.
-Regardless of the anime community or not.
+Regardless of the

 We deny objectifying characters of one gender, and then BASH people when it happens with another gender.